getampt/docs/http.md

 const buffer = Buffer.concat(chunks);
 const image = await Jimp.read(buffer);
 ```

+!!! caution
+By default, `readStaticFile` returns a `ReadableStream` instance.
+If you need an instance of `Readable`, use `http.node.readStaticFile`.
+!!!

 This can also be used to serve custom 404 HTML pages from within an HTTP framework, if desired.